-As of September 30, 2016, we maintained a valuation allowance against certain state NOLs and capital losses for which we believe it is more likely than not that they will not be realized.
+As of March 31, 2017, we maintained a valuation allowance against certain state NOLs and capital losses for which we believe it is more likely than not that they will not be realized.
 On a quarterly basis, we continue to monitor results.
 If our expectations for future operating results on a consolidated basis or at the state jurisdiction level vary from actual results due to changes in healthcare regulations, general economic conditions, or other factors, we may need to adjust the valuation allowance, for all or a portion of our deferred tax assets.
 Our income tax expense in future periods will be reduced or increased to the extent of offsetting decreases or increases, respectively, in our valuation allowance in the period when the change in circumstances occurs.
 These changes could have a significant impact on our future earnings.

-For the nine months ended September 30, 2016, we recorded income tax expense at a rate of approximately 5.0% of income before income taxes.
+For the three months ended March 31, 2017, we recorded income tax expense at a rate of approximately 12.8% of income before income taxes.
 As a percentage of income before income taxes, we expect the tax rate to remain relatively constant throughout the year.
-As a percentage of net income after income attributable to noncontrolling interests, we expect the tax rate for the year to be between 41% and 42%.
-Based upon the application of interim accounting guidance, however, the tax rate as a percentage of net income after income attributable to noncontrolling interests will vary based upon the relative net income from period to period.
+As a percentage of net income after income attributable to non-controlling interests, we expect the tax rate for the year to be between 41% and 42%.
+Based upon the application of interim accounting guidance, however, the tax rate as a percentage of net income after income attributable to non-controlling interests will vary based upon the relative net income from period to period.

 Section 382 ("Section 382") of the Internal Revenue Code of 1986, as amended (the "Code") imposes an annual limit on the ability of a corporation that undergoes an "ownership change" to use its NOLs to reduce its tax liability.
 An "ownership change" is generally defined as any change in ownership of more than 50.0% of a corporation's "stock" by its "5-percent shareholders" (as defined in Section 382) over a rolling three-year period based upon each of those shareholder's lowest percentage of stock owned during such period.
-As a result of the Symbion acquisition, approximately \$179 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$5.8 million, and, as a result of the Novamed acquisition, approximately \$17 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million.
+As a result of the Symbion acquisition, approximately \$179 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million, and, as a result of the Novamed acquisition, approximately \$17 million in NOL carryforwards are subject to an annual Section 382 base limitation of \$4.9 million.
 It is possible that future transactions, not all of which would be within our control (including a possible sale by the investment funds affiliated with H.I.G. of some or all of their shares of our common stock), could cause us to undergo an ownership change as defined in Section 382.
 In that event, we would not be able to use our pre-ownership-change NOLs in excess of the limitation imposed by Section 382.
-At this time, we do not believe these limitations, when combined with amounts allowable due to net unrecognized built in gains, will affect our ability to use any NOLs to offset taxable income generated in the future is subject to this limitation, it could have an adverse effect on our business, prospects, results of operations and financial condition.
+At this time, we do not believe these limitations, when combined with amounts allowable due to net unrecognized built in gains, will affect our ability to use any NOLs before they expire.
+However, no such assurances can be provided.
+If our ability to utilize our NOLs to offset taxable income generated in the future is subject to this limitation, it could have an adverse effect on our business, prospects, results of operations and financial condition.